seppzzz/silverstripe-symlinktask/README.md

 ## Installation

-Installation is supported via composer only
+You can install the module via Composer:

 ```sh